 Honoring the Covenant With the Gibeonites

 Later on, King Saul broke the treaty that Joshua had signed and attacked the Gibeonites.
 And during the time of King David, a famine took place in Israel.
 When David inquired of the Lord as to why the famine happened, God said, “It is on account of Saul and his blood-stained house; it is because he put the Gibeonites to death” (2 Samuel 21:1).
-To bring an end to the famine and please the Gibeonites, seven of Saul offspring were given to them to be kill (2 Samuel 21:6).
-“And after that God heeded the prayer for the land” (2 Samuel 21:14).
+To bring an end to the famine and please the Gibeonites, seven of Saul offspring were given to them to be killed (2 Samuel 21:6).
+“And after that God heeded the prayer for the land” and ended the famine (2 Samuel 21:14).
 Thus, the Lord held the Israelites accountable to their covenant with the Gibeonites.

 In His service,